-But when Rebels became Stevenage in the summer of 1997, Rebels’ successful junior section remained at Wodson Park and launched a new senior club in Division Three.
+But when Rebels became Stevenage in the summer of 1997, Rebels’ successful junior section remained at Wodson Park and launched a new senior club in Division Three padlet for free.
 NBL rules at the time prevented clubs using the same suffix as another side in the competition (now they let teams in the same town just nick your name and pretend to be linked to you) and it would have confusing to have two Rebels within 12 miles.
 So Ware Fire were born.

 Clearly they were on a roll as the 2001/02 season campaign brought another third place finish and a second straight promotion to the NBL Conference – where they would play Worthing Thunder, a bit like playing with yourself.
 The play-off’ saw Rebels sweep aside Westminster Warriors 109–96 ibefore being matched up with familiar foes Ealing, who knocked out the Rebels for the second consecutive year with a 99–88 defeat